-The first 182 calendar days of disability are called the elimination period.
-During this time, you may apply for the Short Term Disability benefit.
+The first 182 calendar days of disability is called the elimination period.
+During this time, you may apply for the short term disability benefit.

 Claim

 You must initiate a claim within 182 calendar days of the start of the disability.